sqlobject/sqlobject/docs/SQLObject.rst

 Compared To Other Database Wrappers
 ===================================

 There are several object-relational mappers (ORM) for Python.
-I honestly can't comment deeply on the quality of those packages, but I'll try to place SQLObject in perspective.
+We honestly can't comment deeply on the quality of those packages, but I'll try to place SQLObject in perspective.